People of all faiths encouraged to commit to improving children’s lives

 Tags: children's stabbaths, compassion peace and justice, cpj, Educate a Child, education, pcusa, presbyterian, Presbyterian Committee of the Self-Development of People, SDOP

-Ministries: Child Advocacy, Educate a Child Toolkit, Compassion, Peace and Justice, Presbyterian Committee on the Self-Development of People
+Ministries: Educate a Child, Transform the World, Educate a Child Toolkit, Compassion, Peace and Justice, Presbyterian Committee on the Self-Development of People